dbt-labs/corp/msa.md

 **Timeframe.** Fishtown Analytics will use commercially reasonable efforts to perform the Services within the schedule outlined in the Statement of Work.
 Fishtown Analytics' delivery timeframe depends upon the Client's prompt response to any questions, requests for Client materials, and general cooperating throughout the process.

 **Fishtown Analytics Agents.** Fishtown Analytics may hire third party analysts or service providers ("Analytics Agents") as independent contractors to provide the services described herein.
-The Fishtown Analytics is responsible for Analytics Agents' compliance with this Agreement.
+Fishtown Analytics is responsible for Analytics Agents' compliance with this Agreement.

-**Testing & Acceptance.** The Fishtown Analytics shall use commercially reasonable efforts to test Deliverables before providing them to the Client.
+**Testing & Acceptance.** Fishtown Analytics shall use commercially reasonable efforts to test Deliverables before providing them to the Client.

 The Client shall promptly review all deliverables, and must notify Fishtown Analytics of any failure to conform to the Statement of Work within 5 business days of receipt.
 If Fishtown Analytics does not receive a timely notification, the Deliverable will be deemed accepted.
 The Client's notification must clearly identify the problems with the Deliverable.